Summary: Overview and Features of Oracle Cloud [Key Points]

 ■ Ability to collaborate and connect with existing on-premise data centres

-allowing for instant server deployment and scaling in and out.
+enabling instant server deployment and scaling in/out.

-■ Oracle's DWH, "Oracle Autonomous Database Cloud,"
+■ Oracle's data warehouse, "Oracle Autonomous Database Cloud,"

 is equipped with "Oracle Database 18c," the next-generation version of Oracle Database.